Zack-D-44/My-Codecademy-Backend-Engineer-Portfolio-Project-Mixed-Messages/README.md

-# My-Codecademy-Backend-Engineer-Portfolio-Projects
+# My-Codecademy-Backend-Engineer-Portfolio-Projects-Mixed-Messages
 I am currently working towards attaining Codecademy's backend engineer career path certification.
 Throughout the certification there are various portfolio projects.
-This repository is where all of the projects can be found.
+This is one of the projects that is named Mixed Messages

 ## Mixed Messages
 This is a random message generator that made using HTML, CSS and JavaScript that creates randomised messages of varied length at the click of a button.